MCHouston/shanling-cr60-raspberry-pi-flac-cd-ripper-and-metadata-grabber/README.md

 ### 4) Data Partition Setup

 Mount the data partition as `/mnt/data`.
-- Ensure that it has been added to the linux fstab, so that the mount persists on system reboots.
+- Ensure that it has been added to the Linux fstab, so that the mount persists on system reboots.
 - Ensure root has write permissions on `/mnt/data` (script runs as root).

 ---